projectsperminute/private-ai/60daysofudacity.md

 ## Day 60 (29th august):
 - Review course contents to prepare an AI exam at my university.
 - Continue Intro to AI course (cs271) at Udacity.

+## Day 61 (30th august):
+- Celebrate with my friends at #sg_pytorch-robotics, we got 3rd place on #project-showcase-challenge!
+Honored we got selected between such amazing projects!
+- Review course contents to prepare an AI exam at my university.
+- Continue Intro to AI course (cs271) at Udacity.